 After school programs and/or family craft events are usually approximately once a month during the school year.
 Typically they are on the Third Wednesday from 3 to 4 pm, Sept to May.
 Preregistration is required due to limited space.

 “The Book Nook” – an activity group for grades 4 and up.
 This branched off from the Great Stone Face program, and become a fun, interactive group, doing various activities.
 Activity suggestions are always welcomed, as well as book suggestions.

-This year’s play (2019) was “School Lunch” the book is written by Warner author True Kelley.
-She gave permission for our very own Emma Swanson, to write it into a play!!
+Last year’s play (May 4, 2019) was “School Lunch”, based on the book written by Warner author True Kelley.
+She gave permission for our very own Emma Swanson, to write the script for a play!!
 (This is based on our very own Simonds school).
 A recording is available on DVD.
 Donations of non-perishable food or toiletries are the “entrance fee” for our local food pantry, and it was very successful!
 We received 175 items and $153.41!
 Thank you to all!
 The 2020 Play, Baba Yaga has been postponed, but may be presented this summer or in the Fall.

 Annual Autumn Party- 4th graders and up.
 Costume required.
 Must RSVP and sign up for the pot luck meal.
 Come and have some fun and games!!
 This is also when the next play is announced!
 Tentative date for this year is October 30, 2020, 5:30-8PM.

 Storytime Schedule: NOW live via ZOOM (from April 2020).
 “Lap-sit” Storytimes for children ages 1-5 are on Thursdays at 10:30 AM, year-round.
 Come join us for some fun.
 Contact us for the Zoom link)